To receive a free book of children’s plays sign up to our mailing list.

-Uncle Henry: Dorothy come and help me put the animals away and Em you get us some food and water.
-We will need it because the storm looks like it might turn in to a cyclone so it’s a good idea we spend the night in the cellar.
+Uncle Henry: Dorothy, come and help me put the animals away and Em, you get us some food and water.
+We will need it because the storm looks like it might turn in to a cyclone, so it’s a good idea that we spend the night in the cellar.

 (They all leave the stage.
 Lights get dark, sound of wind and thunder.)